sayjava/deputy/docs/content/en/mocking.md

 # Optional: defaults to unlimited
 limit: (number|unlimited). how many times this mock should be used. defaults to unlimited

+# Optional: defaults to 100
+priority: (number|unlimited). matching is ordered by priority (highest first) then creation (earliest first)
 ```

   </code-block>